abhishekporwal-836/marketfeed-assignment/README.md

 This repository hosts two Python scripts for log management tasks.
 The first script offers real-time monitoring of log files with the ability to gracefully stop the monitoring loop.
 It serves as a valuable tool for troubleshooting and system maintenance.
 The second script enhances functionality by providing real-time monitoring and basic log analysis, including keyword counting and summary report generation.
 These scripts provide essential tools for efficient log management and troubleshooting tasks.

+Please refer to the provided Implementation PDF for detailed insights into how the scripts are implemented.

 ## TASKS:
 1. [Log File Monitoring](#1-Log-File-Monitoring)